 When it’s time for your big day, you want to know that you will receive the highest level of physician care from the moment you arrive in the hospital.
-That's exactly what our OB/GYN Hospitalist Group (OBHG) offers.
+That's exactly what our dedicated team of OB/GYN hospitalists offers.

-Providing an additional layer of care for our patients, the OBHG provides in-house, 24/7 coverage for:
+Providing an additional layer of care for our patients, our team of hospitalists provides in-house, 24/7 coverage for:

 - Labor checks and management

 - Postnatal care